davindb/Hipotesa/HipotesaApplication/README.md

 <!--
-*** WELCOME TO HIPOTESA REST API AND CLOUD MANAGEMENT README
+*** WELCOME TO HIPOTESA PROJECT
-*** Thanks for checking out the Hipotesa REST API and Cloud Management Readme.
+*** Thanks for checking out the Hipotesa Project Readme.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D